West Granite Creek Park threatened by paved parking lot plan!

 Granite Creek Corridor Master Plan 2020 - page 37 describes the parking plan and mistakenly assumes that Prescott Farmers Market will be moving to WGCP.

-City of Prescott budget FY24 - "West Granite Creek Park Improvements" page 238 - misleading description of the design to pave it as a parking lot (see link above): "Improvements to West Granite Creek Park including a large pavilion and grass gathering area."
+City of Prescott budget FY24 - "West Granite Creek Park Improvements" page 238 - misleading description of the design to pave it as a parking lot for $500,000 (see link above): "Improvements to West Granite Creek Park including a large pavilion and grass gathering area."
 Thankfully this item was removed for fiscal years FY24 and FY25 (underway now).
 The paved parking lot design is poised to be included in the FY26 budget, to be drafted at the end of 2024 likely with similar rosy wording, unless we permanently protect our natural park from this and future threats.

 Hilton/City Development Agreement 1-31-19 - details the agreement between the City and the owner of the Hilton project; most of our concerns lie in the references to the "Park Area" that shows the entire WGCP area.